- Slice both ends of the prickly pear off: Discard them.

 - Extract the juice:

-- 2 How do you pick and eat a prickly pear fruit?
+- 2 Where do you cut a prickly pear cactus?

-- 3 Can you eat prickly pear fruit raw?
+- 3 How do you prepare prickly pear cactus to eat?

-- 4 How do you harvest and prepare a prickly pear cactus?
+- 4 How do you know when a cactus pear is ripe?

 The cactus fruit, sometimes called a “Prickly Pears” are very sweet and can be eaten raw, right off of the plant.
 Depending on the level of ripeness, they can range from slightly sweet to syrupy sweet.

-How do you harvest and prepare a prickly pear cactus?
+Where do you cut a prickly pear cactus?